 After the penalty

-Once you have scored your penalty, your job is not quite finished.
-It is important to celebrate.
+Once you have scored your penalty, your job is not quite finished: it is important to celebrate.
 A study of 151 penalties from recent World Cups and Euro Championships found that if a player celebrated their successful penalty, their opponent was far more likely to miss their next penalty.
 Their analysis showed that when the score was equal, 82% of players who celebrated their successful penalties went on to be on the winning team.
-This is called ‘emotional contagion’, which describes how the emotions of one player can negatively affect the emotions of the next penalty taker Watch how every penalty taker for Italy celebrated their goal during their penalty shoot-out win against France in the 2006 World Cup.
+This is called emotional contagion, which describes how the emotions of one player can negatively affect the emotions of the next penalty taker.

 What about goalkeepers?